 The remainder of the ingredients helps flavor the dish including minced garlic, basil, and rosemary.
 Season with black pepper and add feta cheese for a salty bite.

-There are a few steps to preparing this frittata and having a partner to help makes it more fun.
+There are a few steps to preparing this asparagus leek potato frittata and having a partner to help makes it more fun.

 For this recipe, you will need an oven-safe frying pan (#ad) or skillet.

-Preparing fresh asparagus involves using a peeler to remove the outside skin.
-Then remove the cut end of the stalk.
+Step 1.
+Use a peeler to remove the outside skin.
+Trim off the cut end of the stalk.
 Slice on a diagonal into 1-inch pieces.
+Set aside.

+Step 2.
+Wash potatoes and peel.
+Chop into 1/4-inch cubes.
 I used a golden potato for this recipe since that is what I had in my pantry.
 You could also use small red potatoes.
-I chopped the potato into 1/4 in cubes without removing the skin.

-While the asparagus and potatoes are boiling, saute onion and garlic in olive oil.
+Step 4.
+While the asparagus and potatoes are boiling, saute leed and garlic in olive oil for 2-3 minutes.
 For the onion, I choose a leek.
 I love the mellow flavor once it is cooked and include it when I am cooking potatoes.
-A sweet onion would work nicely too.
+A sweet onion would work nicely, too.

-Add potatoes and asparagus to onions and potatoes and cook for 3 minutes.
+Step 5.
+Add potatoes and asparagus to onions and potatoes and cook for 3 minutes over medium-low heat.

-Whisk eggs, milk, rosemary, and pepper and pour over potatoes and asparagus.
+Step 6.
+Whisk eggs, milk, rosemary, and pepper in a large bowl.
+Pour over potatoes and asparagus.

 As eggs begin to solidify, run a spatula around the edge of the pan to allow the remaining uncooked egg to fill in the gap.